Syriac Schools and Libraries

 Syriac Schools and Libraries:

-The school at Monastery of Qarqafta
+School at Monastery of Qarqafta

 The Qarqafta Monastery, whose name means "skull" or "mountain peak," is a renowned ancient institution founded by Mar Shimun.
 The Monastery was strategically located between Rish 'Ayna and Hasaka, near the village of Magdal.
 It served as a major center for biblical studies and the Syriac language.